burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-It is worthwhile to refresh that in C++ when using custom conversions via constructors without `explicit` keywords or defined `type conversions` only one level of implicit conversions is allowed.
-It has been written in [1], but it's only one place where such information even have been mentioned.
+It is worthwhile to refresh that in C++ when using custom conversions via constructors without `explicit` keywords or defined `type conversions`, only one level of implicit conversions is allowed.
+It has been written in [1], but it's only one place where such information has been mentioned.
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/explicit).

 ## 19. Current Exception.
 Internal Details.

 The construction in the standard library is devoted to the concept of the current exception object called *"Exception Pointer"*.
-Starting from C++11, it's possible to get it object via [std::current_exception](https://en.cppreference.com/w/cpp/error/current_exception) and [std::exception_ptr](https://en.cppreference.com/w/cpp/error/exception_ptr).
+Starting from C++11, it's possible to get an object via [std::current_exception](https://en.cppreference.com/w/cpp/error/current_exception) and [std::exception_ptr](https://en.cppreference.com/w/cpp/error/exception_ptr).

 ## 20. The Trailing Return Type For Functions